awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

 > __Estimated cost__ : If you run this architecture for a limited time, it will fit within the [AWS Free tiers](https://aws.amazon.com/free/).
 The AWS Free tiers can support 500,000 snake API invocations over a 125 hour period per month for the first two months.
 The free tiers also include 250 hours per month of this notebook instance for the first two months.
 > After the free tiers are exceeded, the charges will be approximately $0.269 per hour ($6.5 per 24 hour period) for the endpoint instance, $0.269 per hour for the notebook instance, and $6 per million Snake API calls.
 > __Cost savings tip__ : Once you have finished working (ex: participating in games) you can stop your SageMaker notebook instance in order to stop consuming free tiers or incurring charges.
 You can easily restart these components at a later date in order to continue your work.
-You can also delete the SageMaker Inference Endpoint and recreate it when needed (manually or using the _Deploy the SageMaker endpoint_ section of the heuristic dev notebook from [STEP 2](UpdateHeuristicsAndDeploy.md)).
+You can also delete the SageMaker Inference Endpoint and recreate it when needed (manually or using the _Deploy the SageMaker endpoint_ section of the heuristic dev notebook from [Step 2](UpdateHeuristicsAndDeploy.md)).
 > See pricing details: [Amazon Sagemaker pricing](https://aws.amazon.com/sagemaker/pricing/), [AWS Lambda pricing](https://aws.amazon.com/lambda/pricing/), [Amazon API Gateway pricing](https://aws.amazon.com/api-gateway/pricing/)

 ## Deploy environment